szulf/break/README.md

 - add just specifying a source directory
     so break would just use all the files inside it
     same for a header directory
+- think of something for include directories
+    maybe automatically include all directories from 'header_files' variable and from dependencies
+- let the user make custom macros(use of -D compiler flag)